 IDC employs a number of assets that set us apart from other market research firms.
 Our comprehensive coverage promotes understanding of multiple industries.
-Additionally, our "glocal" research model, which is our study of both local and regional markets "on the ground," helps us to understand the nuances of local country markets while improving our global coverage.
+Additionally, our "global" research model, which is our study of both local and regional markets "on the ground," helps us to understand the nuances of local country markets while improving our global coverage.
 By promoting research standards and methodologies worldwide, we ensure forecast and analysis consistency across a wide range of geographies and coverage areas.

 IDC has developed a set of standards to guide analysts.
 These standards consist of the documentation of methodologies used and forecast assumptions, projections from only surveys that are statistically sound to ensure only objective and accurate data is used, validation and "sanity checks" to help provide boundary conditions for major forecasts, implementation of standard definitions across geographies and coverage areas, and the use of common analytical tools to ensure consistency.